main-branch/rspec-path_matchers/README.md

     The nested block is a leap in expressiveness and power, allowing you to write complex integration and infrastructure tests with ease.

+### 4. Descriptive and Intelligible Failure Messages

+    When a complex, nested expectation fails, this gem pinpoints the exact failure, saving you valuable debugging time.

+    **Standard RSpec Failure:**

+    ```
+    expected: true
+         got: false
+    ```

+    This kind of message forces you to manually inspect the file system to understand what went wrong.

+    **With this API:**

+    You get a detailed, hierarchical report that shows the full expectation and clearly marks what failed.

+    ```
+    the entry 'my-app' at '/tmp/d20250622-12345-abcdef' was expected to satisfy the following but did not:
+    - have directory "config" containing:
+      - have file "database.yml" with owner "db_user" and mode "0600"
+        - expected owner to be "db_user", but was "root"
+        - expected mode to be "0600", but was "0644"
+    ```

 ## Installation

 Add this line to your application's `Gemfile` in the `:test` or `:development` group: